shubhamkumarjha123/py_codes/folder/Remove items from a list.md

-# Remove items from a taken list while iterating but without creating a different copy of a list  (Here remove no > 70)
+# Remove items from a taken list while iterating but without creating a different copy of a list  (Here remove no. > 70)

 ```python